-HardiePlank is partly wood (the cellulose) and partly mineral.
-Break a piece and inside you will see a brittle core interlaced with wood fibers.
+HardiePlank is partly wood, in the form of cellulose, and partly mineral.
+Break a piece of HardiePlank, and inside you will see a brittle core interlaced with wood fibers.

-But the HardiePlank's wood content does not influence its distinctive wood grain appearance.
-That is the result of a type of molding called embossed texturing.
-HardiePlank's embossing serves a couple of purposes.
+HardiePlank's wood content does not influence its distinctive wood grain appearance.
+That is the result of embossed texturing.
+HardiePlank's embossing serves two purposes.
 First, it does create a reasonable simulation of wood grain.
-Second and most importantly, it visually breaks up the flat surfaces and gives each board a richer look (James Hardie does offer a smooth texture, too).
+Second and most importantly, the embossing visually breaks up the flat surfaces and gives each board a richer look.
+James Hardie Industries does offer a smooth texture, too.

 HardiePlank is considered to be fire resistant, but not fireproof.
-The accurate definition: HardiePlank does not contribute combustibles towards a fire.
+The accurate definition is that HardiePlank does not contribute combustibles towards a fire.
 By contrast, vinyl siding, derived from petroleum, significantly feeds flames.
 Wood, obviously, is highly combustible.

-In terms of fire resistance, consider HardiePlank a type of neutral building material--not a flame feeder, but not as fireproof as cement-asbestos shingles.
+In terms of fire resistance, consider HardiePlank a type of neutral building material.
+While fiber-cement is not a flame feeder, it is still not as fireproof as cement-asbestos shingles.

 Also, unlike vinyl siding, HardiePlank can easily be painted.
 You can either go with the neutral color that HardiePlank arrives with or you can paint it.

 Carpenter ants and termites are always a problem for wood siding.
-Insects do not care about HardiePlank because, even though it does have that cellulose fiber, there is not enough of it to interest the insects.
+Insects do not care about HardiePlank because, even though the siding does contain cellulose fiber, there is not enough cellulose to attract the insects.
 As such, HardiePlank is considered to be insect resistant.

 - While vinyl siding installers are prevalent, fewer siding contractors install fiber-cement.

 - High demand and lower supply drives up costs.